Publishing Model

 Marketing

 Marketing is hard.
 I get it.
-I’ve been through the frustration myself and spent years learning how to do it well.
+I’ve been through the frustration myself.
 And yes, I’m still learning.
 I can’t promise viral success, but I can promise that every book we publish will live inside a long-term ecosystem that we actively nurture and promote.
 My own books are in that same ecosystem, so I’m just as invested in keeping it thriving as our authors are.

 However, I won’t deny that marketing works best when authors are actively involved, even with our unique model.
 We aren’t seeking writers with huge followings, but we are seeking to build a huge following for Lost Island Press, and we could use your help.